JNPRAutomate/nsmburst-detector/README.md

                        Defaults to printing output.
   ---no-output         Specify if you do not want to print output to standard
                        out.
+  --log LOG            Specify the file name where to save the output to.
   --csv CSVFile        Specify the CSV file to read hosts from.
   --host HOST          Specify single host to connect to.
 Can not be used with
                        --csv.